billbuchanan/csn09112/week03_ns/labs/README.md

 ```
 Can you log into Metasploit with Telnet: [Yes/No]

 Stop Wireshark and examine the data packets.
-Can you find the Telnet login session?
-Click on one Telnet packet, and right click and select Follow->TCP Stream, and you should see the whole session (see figure below).
+Can you find the Telnet login session in Wireshark?
+Click on one Telnet packet, and right-click and select Follow->TCP Stream, and you should see the whole session (see figure below).
 Can you discover the password used?
 [Yes/No]

 <img width="1032" height="565" alt="image" src="https://github.com/user-attachments/assets/e9e6c46c-c9be-4976-9ac4-5ca18130b30a" />
 Figure: Using Follow-> TCP Stream in Wireshark